romeerez/orchid-orm/packages/docs/src/guide/query-builder-setup.md

 import { createDb } from 'pqb'

 const db = createDb({
-  // databaseURL has the following format:
+  // details for databaseURL are below
-  // postgres://user:password@localhost:5432/dbname
-  //
-  // ssl option can be specified as a parameter:
-  // postgres://user:password@localhost:5432/dbname?ssl=true
   databaseURL: process.env.DATABASE_URL,

-  // ssl can also be specified as an option:
+  // ssl and schema can be set here or as a databaseURL parameters:
   ssl: true,
+  schema: 'my_schema',

   // set `snakeCase` to true and all columns will be translated to snake_case
-  // snakeCase: true,
+  snakeCase: true,

   // option for logging, false by default
   log: true,